sassoftware/vi-solution-extensions/docs/pages/1-getting-started.md

 You are prompted to name your solution extension in PascalCase and select the type.

-For example: naming the control "MyNewControl" will be create a new component in the components directory named "my-new-control".
+For example, naming the control "MyNewControl" creates a new component in the components directory named "my-new-control".

 This script does the following: